sandusmaranda/cs230/overview.md

 * Use, implement, and modify various data structures including lists, stacks, queues, trees, tables and graphs.
 * Understand tradeoffs between different implementations of an abstract data type.
 * Analyze runtime efficiency of searching and sorting algorithms and abstract data type operations.
 * Solve substantial computational problems by using the Java programming language, object-oriented design, data structures, and algorithms.
+* Communicate clearly, succinctly, and thoroughly on issues related to implementation and design choices, testing, and efficiency.
 * Work with a team to design, implement and test computer programs.